Imam Khomeini Square: History

 ToopKhāneh (توپخانه; which literally means "Artillery Barracks"), because of the many cannons (In Persian, توپ, pronounced Toop) and soldiers there, protecting the main residence of the Qajar Shah (see Golestan Palace).

 After the 1921 coup, it was renamed Sepah Square, after the building that Reza Khan worked as War Minister on one corner of the area.
 After the fall of the Qajars and emergence of the Pahlavis, the name remained Sepah Sq, this time with a huge statue of Reza Shah in the center.
 During the 1979 Iranian Revolution, the statue was brought down by the revolutionaries.
 The square took its current name, Imam Khomeini Square (میدان امام خمینی), after the first leader of the revolution, like many other city squares in the Islamic Republic of Iran.

 Layout

-The square has a distinctive rectangular shape, with six streeets ending at its four corners.
+The square has a distinctive rectangular shape, with six streets ending at its four corners.
 Those streets are: Amir Kabir (formerly Cheragh Gaz and Cheragh Bargh), Naser Khosrow (Naserieh), Bob Homayoun, Imam Khomeini (Sepah), Ferdowsi and Lalé Zar.

 This layout of a city square can be found in the more recent Republic Square of Yerevan, there with oval buildings facing the plaza.